Categories

 Q: I tuned in late to the discussion on WNYC about Elizabethan English, but did Pat really say Shakespeare spoke like an American?
 How does she know what he sounded like?
 I didn’t realize Francis Bacon had invented the tape recorder.

-A: The short answer is that Shakespeare didn’t sound just like an American, but his accent was probably more NBC than BBC.
+A: The short answer is that Shakespeare didn’t sound just like an American, but the English in Shakespearean times was probably more NBC than BBC.

 We know what Shakespeare might have sounded like because linguists have reconstructed the sounds of Elizabethan speech (we’ll soon explain how), and it’s very different from the standard modern British accent, known as Received Pronunciation.